uncle-tee/cos-coding-challenge/challenges/ionic/README.md

       - seller-challenge@caronsale.de (PW: `Test123.` - notice the period)
 - The authentication process is part of the challenge, please use any `authentication` endpoint in the "Authentication" section in our Swagger you may consider.
 - Once authenticated use any `buyer` endpoint in the "Auctions" section you may consider.
 This will offer you automatically a set of auctions filtered for this user (don't use a `public` endpoint, as it will show you only a set of public auctions not connected to the logged in user).

-Please send the link to the forked repo to coding-challenge@caronsale.de.

 If you have any questions, feel free to contact us via <coding-challenge@caronsale.de>